clover/remote-pay-android/README.md

   acknowledgement from the Clover device prior to issuing a successful response
 * Added DefaultCloverConnectorListener, which automatically accepts signature if a verify signature request is received
 * Behavior change for RefundPaymentRequest - In the prior versions, a value of zero for the amount field would trigger a refund of the full payment amount.
 With the 1.1 version, passing zero in the amount field will trigger a validation failure.
   Set fullRefund:boolean to `true` to specify a full refund.
 NOTE: This will attempt to refund the original (full) payment amount, not the remaining amount, in a partial refund scenario.
 * CloverConnecter now requires ApplicationId to be set via configuration of the third party application.
 This is provided as part of the device configuration that is passed in during the creation of the CloverConnector.
 The String input parameter of "applicationId", which is passed in when instantiating the DefaultCloverDevice, should be set using the format of <company specific package>:<version> e.g. com.clover.ExamplePOS:1.2
 * Modified remote pay so prompts to take orders offline and flagging duplicate orders appear only in merchant facing mode.
 * Added ability to query pending payments.
+* PreAuthRequest - no longer prompts for signature, signature verification or receipt options on the customer facing device.
+* Changes to support certain transaction level overrides have been included in this version.
+To facilitate the addition of the new override capabilities, some new options were added to the SaleRequest & TransactionRequest classes.
+  * TransactionRequest - extended by SaleRequest, AuthRequest, PreAuthRequest & ManualRefundRequest
+    * (Long) signatureThreshold was added to enable the override of the signature threshold in the Merchant settings for payments.
+    * (DataEntryLocation) signatureEntryLocation was added to enable the override of the Signature Entry Location in the Merchant Signature Settings for Payments.
+Value of NONE will cause the device to skip requesting a signature for the specified transaction.
+    Possible values:
+      * ON_SCREEN
+      * ON_PAPER
+      * NONE
+    * (Boolean) disableReceiptSelection was added to enable bypassing the customer-facing receipt selection screen.
+    * (Boolean) disableDuplicateChecking was added to enable bypassing any duplicate transaction logic and associated requests for confirmation.
+    * (Boolean) autoAcceptPaymentConfirmations was added to enable the automatic acceptance of any payment confirmations that might be applicable for the given transaction (e.g. offline payment confirmation).
+This override prevents any payment confirmation requests from being transmitted back to the calling program and continues processing as if a confirmPayment() was initiated by the caller.
+    * (Boolean) autoAcceptSignature was added to enable the automatic acceptance of a signature (on screen or on paper) if applicable for the given transaction.
+This override prevents signature confirmation requests from being transmitted back to the calling program and continues processing as if a acceptSignature() was initiated by the caller.
+  * SaleRequest (extends TransactionRequest)
+    * (TipMode) tipMode was added to specify the location from which to accept the tip.
+You can now provide a tip up front or specify no tip to override the merchant configured (on screen/on paper) settings. **NOTE** If you desire to take the tip on paper, populate the signatureEntryLocation with ON_PAPER
+    Possible values:
+      * TIP_PROVIDED - tip is included in the request
+      * ON_SCREEN_BEFORE_PAYMENT - valid when requested via Mini or Mobile
+      * NO_TIP - tip will not be requested for this payment

 ## Getting Connected
 1. Download the USB Pay Display app from the Clover App Market on your Clover Mini Dev Kit.
 2. Open the USB Pay Display app
 3. Run the Clover Connector Android Example POS app on your Android POS device (emulator, device etc.)
 4. You should see the example POS screen and connection state listed.
 If everything worked you'll get a connected status.
 If it remains disconnected, you'll want to check that 1) You are connecting the correct cable to the correct connection point on the Clover Mini “hub” - port USB(port with Clover logo).
 You will need to use the USB cable that the device came with.
 2) That your Android devices support “host” or OTG mode, which is required to communicate with the mini, which will operate in “accessory” mode.

 ## Working with the SDK

   ```
       ICloverConnect cloverConnector = new CloverConnector(new USBCloverDeviceConfiguration(getContext(), "com.yourcompany.app:2.1.1"));
       cloverConnector.addCloverConnectorListener(new DefaultCloverConnectorListener() {